 If you do not have the right equipment, cooking can get complicated and time-consuming.
 Furthermore, plant foods spoil quickly and you need doable recipes or at least an idea of how to prepare them.

 I know that I gave you now a lot of reasons to not participate in this challenge – but wait!

 The keystone habit for a successful weight management

-There is no doubt among health experts that incorporating high fiber vegetables in your daily nutrition is important to a healthy lifestyle and a successful component of weight management.
+There is no doubt among health experts that incorporating veggies high in fiber in your daily nutrition is important to a healthy lifestyle and a successful component of weight management.

 Veggies contain an abundance of health-promoting phytonutrients and vitamins.
 Phytonutrients give foods their delicious flavors, unique aromas, and wonderful colors.
 This alone would be reason enough to implement them in your meals as often as possible.

 But veggies can do much more for you…